 Despite the different focus of the two approaches and the usual rhetoric framed as Scrum vs Kanban, there are things that are good to keep after you make a transition to Kanban.

 - Daily stand-up meetings – keep your team on track and give them the opportunity to share their initiatives

 - Frequent deliveries – keep up the pace

 - Continuous improvement – show your work regularly to customers and collect valuable feedback to help you improve

-- Increased flexibility – scrum teams refuse any new work in sprint, while Kanban allows for superior flexibility and effective task prioritization
+- Increased flexibility – scrum teams refuse any new work in a sprint, while Kanban allows for superior flexibility and effective task prioritization

 - Work visibility & accountability – what gets started gets finished because tasks never get lost or abandoned on a Kanban board